- For Individuals

 At Columbia Business School, instilling entrepreneurial thinking in our students is part of our mission.
 Entrepreneurship is fully integrated throughout the MBA curriculum, and now — for the first time ever — it is offered in an open-enrollment format at Columbia Business School Executive Education.

-The eight-week Launch Your Startup (Online) program offers an intensive learning experience that focuses on the creation, evaluation, development, and launch readiness of a new business or social enterprise.
+The eight-week Launch Your Startup (Online) program — comprised of four live and four self-directed modules — offers an intensive learning experience that focuses on the creation, evaluation, development, and launch readiness of a new business or social enterprise.
 Program participants learn from world-renowned Columbia Business School faculty and tap into the expertise of the University's vibrant entrepreneurial community.

 Each participant enters the program with a preliminary venture idea that they would like to work on.
 Using a proprietary sequence of eight modules, the program leverages associated work assignments to support the development of the new venture.
 Participants learn how to assess the industry and market attractiveness for their venture idea, form competitive strategies, develop minimum viable products and services, prioritize customer acquisition strategies for early traction, and generate full financial statements.